luvit/luvit.io/articles/pure-luv.md

 The inline-metadata format of lit was changed to embed in a lua comment instead of assume a global `exports` table.
-In fact, the whole [CJS][] style `module.exports` system is no longer used by and core libraries.
+In fact, the whole [CJS][] style `module.exports` system is no longer used by the core libraries.
 Instead they simply return their exports.

 This means that luvit libraries can be loaded by lua's native `require` function and not need any special globals injected into their namespace.

-Also work has been done to ensure that evert release of the [luv][] bindings are published to [luarocks][].
+Also, work has been done to ensure that every release of the [luv][] bindings are published to [luarocks][].

 I'm still trying to figure out how to get the [openssl bindings][] we use to work well in luarocks based workflows.
 We may simply migrate to [luaossl][].

 The good news is that many webservers don't actually need openssl bindings as they are often deployed behind proxy servers that can do the TLS termination for